elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-are-pure-substances-classified-in-terms-of-elements-and-compounds.md

 url: /learn/chemistry/questions/how-are-pure-substances-classified-in-terms-of-elements-and-compounds
 score: -1.0
 related_article1:
-    id: 161882
+    id: 161825
-    title: >-
-        How are chemical formulas used to represent compounds?
+    title: What are chemical symbols and how are they used to represent elements?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-are-chemical-formulas-used-to-represent-compounds
+    url: /learn/chemistry/questions/what-are-chemical-symbols-and-how-are-they-used-to-represent-elements
 related_article2:
-    id: 161711
+    id: 161875
-    title: >-
-        What is the significance of chemical symbols in representing elements?
+    title: How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-chemical-symbols-in-representing-elements
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 related_article3:
-    id: 161884
+    id: 161728
-    title: >-
-        Provide examples of compounds and their chemical formulas.
+    title: How are pure substances classified in terms of elements and compounds?
     subject: Chemistry
-    url: /learn/chemistry/questions/provide-examples-of-compounds-and-their-chemical-formulas
+    url: /learn/chemistry/questions/how-are-pure-substances-classified-in-terms-of-elements-and-compounds
 related_article4:
-    id: 161712
+    id: 161851
-    title: >-
-        How do chemical formulas represent compounds?
+    title: What are the defining characteristics of heterogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-chemical-formulas-represent-compounds
+    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-heterogeneous-mixtures
 related_article5:
-    id: 161712
+    id: 161735
-    title: >-
-        How do chemical formulas represent compounds?
+    title: How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-chemical-formulas-represent-compounds
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 ---

 &nbsp;